Camden Rams

+2016 became a record breaking year for the Rams with Camden entering a team in the inaugural Ladies Leaguetag (LLT) Group 6 competition and taking out the minor Premiership.
+2016 also became the #4from4 year with Premierships in all four of the premier competitions, making Group 6 history.

+The U18s, LLT and First Grade all won minor Premierships whilst Reserve Grade scrapped into 5th position.
+However, it was a reverse of 2015, the Rams had a record making Grand Final day winning the premiership in U18, LLT, Reserve Grade and finishing with First Grade against the odds ending the Picton Magpies premiership run.
+Due to a run of injuries the First Grade premiership team included three players eligible for U18's that season including Andrew Horne (18), Jake Scott (18) and Jackson Willis (17 and 9 months), all playing pivotable roles in the season and Grand Final.

 In 2019 the Camden Reserve Grade team, coached by Andrew Willis went through the competition to complete the season as undefeated premiers.
 In the same year U18s won the Premiership and the Rams also won the inaugural Women’s Rugby League competition as undefeated Premiers.
 The club were named 2019 Club Champions.

 With 2020 interrupted with COVID-19 the Rams didn’t field any teams except 3rd grade for the season.

 In 2021 the season was cut short with finals not proceeding, again impacted by COVID-19, however Premierships were awarded to all first placed teams when the announcement was made.
 As a result the Rams Women’s Rugby League team won the premiership.

 2022 saw the return of a full season with interruptions through the season but this time as a result of poor weather and flooding rendering grounds unplayable.
-It was also the first year of the merged competition under NSWRL know as the Wests Group Macarthur Competition, seeing the return of Campbelltown sides from Easts Campbelltown and collegians in First Grade and other clubs in lower grade competitions.
+It was also the first year of the merged competition under NSWRL known as the Wests Group Macarthur Competition, seeing the return of Campbelltown sides from Easts Campbelltown and collegians in First Grade and other clubs in lower grade competitions.